msbianca/dindin/README.md

 dindin
 ======

-Dindin is a web system developed for college class @FATECJD
+Dindin is a web system developed for Software Development class at FATEC JD